Barry Grodenchik

 Barry Grodenchik (born February 12, 1960) is an American politician who served in the New York City Council for the 23rd district from 2015 to 2021.
 He is a Democrat.
 The district includes portions of Bayside, Queens, Bellerose, Douglaston, Floral Park, Fresh Meadows, Glen Oaks, Hollis, Hollis Hills, Holliswood, Jamaica Estates, Little Neck, Oakland Gardens and Queens Village in Queens.

 Personal life and family

 Grodenchik was born in The Bronx, New York.
-He grew up in Pomonok Houses, a NYCHA public housing neighborhood, and attended New York City Public Schools, graduating from Jamaica High School in 1977.
+He grew up in Pomonok Houses, a NYCHA public housing neighborhood in Pomonok, Queens, and attended New York City Public Schools, graduating from Jamaica High School in 1977.
 He would go on to attain a bachelor's degree in history and economics from Binghamton University.
 Grodenchik is a lifelong Queens resident.

 Grodenchik's brother, Max Grodenchik, is an actor best known for his work as the recurring character Rom in Star Trek: Deep Space Nine.

 State politics

 In 1987, Grodenchik got his start in public service, working on the staff of Assemblywoman Nettie Mayersohn, who represented portions of north-central Queens.
 He would work for her until leaving to become the Queens Regional Representative for then-New York Governor Mario Cuomo, where he worked for two years.
 Grodenchik would leave in 1991 to become the Chief Administrative Officer for Queens Borough President Claire Shulman, and later served as Deputy Borough President for her successor, Helen Marshall.

 Following an unsuccessful bid for New York City Council in 2001, where he lost the primary election to James Gennaro, Grodenchik would go on to win election to the New York Assembly in 2002 for a new district centered in Flushing.
 Grodenchik lost his reelection bid in 2004 to Jimmy Meng.

 Grodenchik announced a campaign for Queens Borough President in 2013, but dropped out to endorse Melinda Katz, who eventually won election to the seat.
 He would go on to work for Katz after she took office.